abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 Just from the initial setup of the problem, each cell needs to be visited at least once because it needs to be collapsed into a definite state.
 This gives already an $O(n)$ run-time, where $n$ is the number of cells of the grid.
 If the whole grid needs to be examined every update, this gives an $O(n^2)$ which grows quickly, especially when uniformly increasing each dimension of the grid.

-Though it's difficult to say what the estimated run time is without some intricate knowledge of tile interactions, either for this setup or others, one can imagine a constant update time after each cell position is collapsed, recovering an $O(n)$ runtime.
+Though it's difficult to say what the estimated run time is for the optimized version without some intricate knowledge of tile interactions, either for this setup or others, one can imagine a constant update time after each cell position is collapsed because only cells that have been altered are being considered, recovering an approximate $O(n)$ runtime

 Conclusion